DaaviidOC/Analysis_Steam_Videogames_Final_Project/README.md

 - Script.py: Script containing the code for our Streamlit webapp where everything is integrated.
 You can access it by clicking on the following [link](https://c8fm5jg6uw4tecdvuvx4mj.streamlit.app/).

 ## LIBRARIES
+To run the code, first, ensure you have all the dependencies installed:
 - streamlit
 - matplotlib
 - numpy